Jeff Walker Executive Administrator

 Amanda Lavin is involved in the day-to-day operations of the TWDB.
-She previously served as assistant deputy for the office of Water Supply and Infrastructure and helped supervise the implementation of the State Water Implementation Fund for Texas (SWIFT) program.
-Lavin has more than 25 years of experience in public financing of infrastructure projects in Texas.
+She previously served as Assistant Deputy for the office of Water Supply and Infrastructure and helped supervise the implementation of the State Water Implementation Fund for Texas (SWIFT) program.
+Lavin has more than 30 years of experience in public financing of infrastructure projects in Texas.
 Prior to joining the TWDB, she was a financial advisor to various political subdivisions in the Austin and Houston areas.
 With a strong knowledge of both the public and private sector, Lavin's focus is in building relationships with clients and stakeholders, thereby assisting entities to achieve their project goals.

-Todd Chenoweth General Counsel
+Ashley Harden General Counsel

 Edna Jackson Deputy Executive Administrator, Operations and Administration